jeffrlynn/Fizzbuzz-solutions/README.md

 # Simple problems
-Practice with writing simple code in multiple languages Solving simple problems that have been recommended as good practice
+Practice with writing simple code in multiple languages.
+Solving simple problems that have been recommended as good practice